 - You must file suit to enforce your bond claim within one (1) year of the last work and/or material supplied.

 If you work in Utah, ensure you collect the cash you are owed by following the rules above.
 You deserve to be compensated for the work you do.
-If you want to get your hands on Utah’s lien and bond forms, consider purchasing the required materials from us!
+To lock down your strategy for filing a lien in Utah, listen into this comprehensive episode of The Quit Getting Screwed Construction Podcast!
 If you’d prefer someone else take care of filing your construction lien or bond, and do it the right way, contact an experienced Utah lien lawyer who knows construction law.
 Our sister company, The Cromeens Law Firm, has a 90% success rate of collections before having to foreclose on a lien, saving you costly legal fees.
 Protect your livelihood and sharpen your collection strategy.
 File your liens the right way.

 *The “places” referenced in the rules above correlate to the Construction Food Chain Chart from Karalynn Cromeens’ book,